How to Manage Pests

 The most effective management strategies to protect trees from Verticillium wilt are those taken before planting.
 When considering a new site for an olive grove, avoid land that has been planted for a number of years to crops that are highly susceptible to Verticillium wilt, such as cotton, cucurbits, eggplant, peppers, potato, or tomato.
 The Verticillium wilt pathogen is usually present in these soils.
 Soils containing over one microsclerotia per gram of soil should be avoided.

 After trees have been planted, there is no reliable method of control.
-Soil solarization has provided inconsistent control in established plantings.
+Postplant soil solarization has provided inconsistent control in established plantings.

-Soil Solarization.
-Beginning in late spring cover the surface of an entire block with transparent plastic that has a UV-inhibitor additive.
+Beginning in late spring, cover the surface of an entire block with transparent plastic that has a UV-inhibitor additive.
 Leave the plastic on throughout the summer and as long as practical.
 Inferior plastic will break down and render the treatment ineffective.
 Solarization gives inconsistent results when used in replant spots.
-For more information, see Soil Solarization: A Nonpesticidal Method for Controlling Diseases, Nematodes, and Weeds, UC ANR Publication 21377.
+For more information, see Soil Solarization: A Nonpesticidal Method for Controlling Diseases, Nematodes, and Weeds.

 UC IPM Pest Management Guidelines: Olive